khuey02/z80_cpu/z80_emulator/README.md.txt

-Keara Huey CMSC 411 Project README

-1. Project: z80 CPU Emulator
+Project: z80 CPU Emulator

     This is a simplified version of a z80 cpu emulator using C.

-2. Project Description:
+Project Description:

     The general structure of this project is divided into 3 components: fetch, decode, and execute.